-If you take aspirin regularly to reduce the risk of heart attack or stroke or to control pain, you may wonder about reports in recent years linking aspirin use and eye disease, such as age-related macular degeneration (AMD).
+Many take aspirin frequently to either reduce the risk of heart attack or stroke or simply just to control pain.
+However, reports have been circling for the past few years linking aspirin use and eye disease, such as age-related macular degeneration (AMD).

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy